-Alcohol Education Event Fall Alcohol Education Workshop Sanctioned Marijuana Online Course Sanctioned Alcohol Course Online Alcohol Course For Freshmen Students Who Passed the Alcohol Assessment 100% 90% 90% 99.4%
+Alcohol Education Event Fall Alcohol Education Workshop Sanctioned Marijuana Online Course Sanctioned Alcohol Course Online Alcohol Course For Freshmen Students Who Passed the Alcohol Assessment 100% 100% 100% 100%

 Another way in which the program's effectiveness was measured is through analyzing the number of alcohol and drug related incidents on campus (Table 2).
-This past year there was one fewer alcohol-related incident on campus relative to the previous year.
-There was a slight increase in the drug-related incidents.
-All of the drug-related incidents involved marijuana.
+This past year there was a decrease in alcohol-related incidents on campus from previous years.
+There was a decrease in the drug-related incidents.
+Most of the drug-related incidents involved marijuana.